 In a time of immense challenges and change, in which distance and masking have become encoded in the body as signifiers of safety and care, Tolaas invites us to experience her work up close, to exercise the power of our senses, prioritizing smell and forgoing binaries such as good and bad.
 As Tolaas argues: “nothing stinks, only thinking makes it so.”

-This exhibition is organized by Astrup Fearnley Museet and is curated by Solveig Øvstebø, Executive Director and Chief Curator, Astrup Fearnley Museet, with Zoë Ryan, Daniel W. Dietrich, II Director, ICA.
+This exhibition is organized by Astrup Fearnley Museet in Oslo and curated by Solveig Øvstebø, Executive Director and Chief Curator.
+The presentation here has been specially configured for the ICA, and is organized with Zoë Ryan, Daniel W. Dietrich, II Director.

 Sissel Tolaas was born in Stavanger, southwest Norway, and lives and works in Berlin.
 Her projects have been presented internationally, including at the Venice Biennale; the Gwangju Biennale; the Museum of Modern Art in New York; the National Gallery of Victoria in Australia; and Tate Modern in London.

 Support for Sissel Tolaas: RE________ has been provided by The Inchworm Fund, the Office for Contemporary Art Norway (OCA), the Royal Norwegian Consulate General in New York, International Flavors & Fragrances Inc., and Kvadrat Inc.